Utkarsh3128/Utkarsh3128/README.md

 - 👋 Hi, I’m @Utkarsh3128
-- 👀 I’m interested in compueter programming
+- 👀 I’m interested in computer programming
-- 🌱 I’m currently learning C language
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...Ph no.-9693912010